Sarah Keyworth is an award-winning stand-up comedian and writer.

 Her second Edinburgh show, Pacific, was also a huge hit with audiences and critics alike, selling out its entire run and receiving 4 star reviews from The Times, The Scotsman, The Herald and many more.
 Sarah took the show on tour in 2020, selling out dates around the UK.

 Sarah’s broadcasting career is also firmly on the up.
 She has appeared on Comedy Central UK’s Roast Battle, ITV2’S Stand Up Sketch Show, performed stand-up on BBC Radio 4 institution The Now Show, and has a number of her own TV and audio ideas in development with a range of production companies and broadcasters.
-2020 has also seen Sarah launch hit new BBC Radio 4 relationships podcast You’ll Do which she hosts with real-life partner Catherine Bohart.
+2020 also saw Sarah host hit BBC Radio 4 podcast You’ll Do with Catherine Bohart.